Factorizing the Stochastic Galerkin System: Introduction

 Complex engineering models are often described by systems of equations, where the model outputs depend on a set of input parameters.
 Given values for the input parameters, the model output may be computed by solving a discretized differential equation, which typically involves the solution (or series of solutions) of a system of linear equations for the unknowns.
 Each of these computations may be very expensive depending on factors such as grid resolution or physics components in the model.
 As the role of simulation gains prominence in areas such as decision support, design optimization, and predictive science, understanding the effects of variability in the input parameters on variability in the model output becomes more important.
 Exhaustive parameter studies (e.g.\ uncertainty quantification, sensitivity analysis, model calibration) can be prohibitively expensive -- particularly for a large number of input parameters -- and therefore accurate interpolation and robust surrogate models are essential.

 We consider the model problem of a matrix equation whose matrix and right hand side depend on a set of parameters.
-Let $s\in[-1,1]^d$ be a set of input parameters from an idealized parameter space.
-We equip the parameter space with a bounded, separable, positive weight function $\omega:[-1,1]^d \mapsto \mathbb{R}_+$, where $\omega(s)=\omega_1(s_1)\cdots\omega_d(s_d)$.
+Let $s\in\sS$ be a set of input parameters from a $d$-dimensional tensor product parameter space $\sS=\sS_1\otimes\cdots\otimes\sS_d$; the range of each $\sS_i$ may be bounded or unbounded.
+We equip the parameter space with a bounded, separable, positive weight function $\omega:\sS \mapsto \mathbb{R}_+$, where $\omega(s)=\omega_1(s_1)\cdots\omega_d(s_d)$.
 (In a probabilistic context, this weight function represents a probability measure on the input parameter space.)
-Let $A(s)$ be an $N\times N$ matrix-valued function where we assume that $A(s)$ is invertible for all $s\in[-1,1]^d$, and let $b(s)$ be the vector-valued function with $N$ square-integrable components.
+Let $A(s)$ be an $N\times N$ matrix-valued function where we assume that $A(s)$ is invertible for all $s\in\sS$, and let $b(s)$ be the vector-valued function with $N$ components, where each component is square integrable with respect to $\omega$.
 We seek the vector valued function $x(s)$ that satisfies

 Such parameterized matrix problems often arise as an intermediate step when computing an approximate solution of a complex model with multiple input parameters.
 They appear in such diverse fields as differential equations with random (or parameterized) inputs~\cite{Babuska01,Prudhomme02}, electronic circuit design~\cite{Li2009}, image deblurring models~\cite{Chung08}, and ranking methods for nodes in a graph~\cite{Page99,Constantine10b}.
 Given a parameterized matrix equation, one may wish to approximate the vector valued function that satisfies the equation or estimate its statistics.
 Once an approximation is constructed that is cheaper to evaluate than the true solution, statistics -- such as mean and variance -- of the approximation represent estimates of statistics of the true solution.